abdelkhalek-haddany/abdelkhalek-haddany/README.md

 - LinkedIn: https://www.linkedin.com/in/abdelkhalek-haddany

 ## Summary
-t I’m a highly skilled and motivated data scientist with a passion for extracting valuable insights from complex datasets.
+I’m a highly skilled and motivated data scientist with a passion for extracting valuable insights from complex datasets.
 With a strong educational background in the field, I’m possess a deep understanding of data analysis, machine learning, and statistical